FINANCIAL AID RATE100%

 Specialized Programs & Accreditations

-- * Accredited by the National Association of Schools of Music, Commission on Accreditation, Commission on Community/Junior College Accreditation (since 2003)
+- * Accredited by the National Association of Schools of Music, Commission on Accreditation (since 2003)

 - * Accredited by the National Council for Accreditation of Teacher Education (since 1962)

-CUC is a Member of National Collegiate Athletic Association (NCAA), with many of the sports belonging to the NCAA Division III (with football) classification.
+Concordia University Chicago is a Member of National Collegiate Athletic Association (NCAA), with many of the sports belonging to the NCAA Division III with football classification.
 The most popular sports played are listed below:

 - Baseball (Northern Athletics Conference)